idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step06_input_params.md

 # Step 6: Define a Set of Input Parameters

 This step introduces the class used to a define a unique set of parameters for a `MooseObject`.
 The values for these parameters can be specified by users via input files.
-For the demonstration, the `DarcyPressure` class, which was created in the [previous step](tutorial01_app_development/step05_kernel_object.md#source-demo), will be modified to accept any arbitrary real number for the `_permeability` and `_viscosity` variables.
-Then, the values for $K$ and $\mu_{f}$ will be specified in the input file.
+For the demonstration, the `DarcyPressure` class, which was created in the [previous step](tutorial01_app_development/step05_kernel_object.md#source-demo), will be modified to accept any arbitrary real numbers for the `_permeability` and `_viscosity` variables instead of hard-coding ones.

 ## Input Parameters